hyperjump-io/json-schema-coverage/README.md

 import { ... } from "@hyperjump/json-schema-coverage/vitest"
 ```

+- **jsonSchemaCoveragePlugin**: () => VitestPlugin

+    A function that returns a Vitest plugin that registers matchers and sets up
+    JSON Schema coverage if enabled.
 - **matchJsonSchema**: (uriOrSchema: string | SchemaObject | boolean) => Promise\<void>

     A vitest matcher that can be used to validate a JSON-compatible value.
 It